Jump to:Page Content

 What are the TOEFL requirements?

-The TOEFL is not required of PEG applicants if they hold bachelor's degrees from institutions where English is the primary language of instruction.
+The TOEFL is not required if international PEG applicants hold bachelor's degrees from institutions where English is the primary language of instruction.

-The TOEFL is only required if applicants hold master’s degrees from institutions where English is the primary language of instruction.
+The TOEFL is only required of international applicants who are non-native English speakers if they hold master’s degrees even from institutions where English is the primary language of instruction.
 These applicants are required to take the TOEFL’s Internet-based test (iBT) and score at least 103-104, to demonstrate their English proficiency.

 Where should I send my GRE and TOEFL scores?